Education and Training

 - Research trainees.
 Research trainees at Mayo Clinic must be self-funded or extramurally funded and able to work for one year.
 Each research trainee receives mentoring and coaching from a senior researcher in the Neural Engineering Laboratory.

-The lab's capacity to accommodate research students and trainees varies throughout the year depending upon the availability of senior lab staff, faculty and students to serve as mentors.
-Due to the substantial number of requests we receive, we cannot guarantee all inquiries will receive a reply.
+The lab's capacity to accommodate research students and trainees varies throughout the year depending on the availability of senior lab staff, faculty and students to serve as mentors.
+Due to the substantial number of requests received, the lab cannot guarantee that all inquiries will receive a reply.
 Candidates who have specific research skills, experience, or interests and ideas for research projects in line with the mission, goals and current projects of the Neural Engineering Lab will receive preference.

 Candidates interested in SURF or PREP should pay close attention to the application deadlines and apply through the appropriate Mayo Clinic website.
-Candidates interested in UREP, GREP or research trainee positions should contact Allan J. Bieber, Ph.D., associate director of education in the Neural Engineering Laboratory, at firstname.lastname@example.org.
+Candidates interested in UREP, GREP or research trainee positions should email Jill L. Anderson in the Neural Engineering Laboratory at email@example.com.